Canleskis/particular/README.md

 }
 ```
 ## Setting up the simulation
-Using your type implementing `Particle`, you will need to create a `ParticleSet` that will contain the particles.
+Using the type implementing `Particle`, create a `ParticleSet` that will contain the particles.

-Currently, it stores the particles in two different vectors depending on if the particle has mass or doesn't.
-This allows optimizations in the case of massless particles (which can represent objects that do not need to affect other objects, like a spaceship).
+Particles are stored in two vectors, `massive` or `massless`, depending on if they have mass or not.
+This allows optimizations in the case of massless particles (which represents objects that do not need to affect other objects, like a spaceship).
 ```rust
 let mut particle_set = ParticleSet::new();
 // If the type cannot be inferred, use the turbofish syntax: